+- 12.7.3 The 7 Wellbeing goals are:

+- a prosperous Wales;

+- a resilient Wales;

+- a healthier Wales;

-- a more equal Wales
+- a more equal Wales;

-- a Wales of cohesive communities
+- a Wales of cohesive communities;

-- a Wales of vibrant culture and thriving Welsh language
+- a Wales of vibrant culture and thriving Welsh language; and

 - a globally responsible Wales.

-These goals have been put in place to improve the social, economic, environmental, and cultural well-being of Wales
+These goals have been put in place to improve the social, economic, environmental, and cultural well-being of Wales.

 - 12.7.4 Public sector organisations in Wales not listed in the act are expected to operate to those principles.
-DHCW is not specifically listed in the Act. - 12.7.5 Public bodies need to make sure that when making their decisions they take into account the impact they could have on people living their lives in Wales in the future.
-The Act expects them to: - work together better - involve people reflecting the diversity of our communities - look to the long term as well as focusing on now - take action to try and stop problems getting worse or even stop them happening in the first place. - 12.7.6 DHCW is required to consider the Welsh Government Guidance on Ethical Procurement and the new Code of Practice on ethical employment in supply chains which commits public, private and third sector organisations to a set of actions that tackle illegal and unfair employment practices including blacklisting, modern slavery and living wage. - 12.7.7 DHCW shall make use of the tools developed by Value Wales in implementing the principles of the WBFGA (2015).
-DHCW shall benchmark its performance.
-For all contracts over £25,000, DHCW shall take account of social, economic and environmental issues when making procurement decisions using the Sustainable Risk Assessment Template (SRA). - 12.8 Small and Medium Sized Enterprises (SMEs), Third Sector Organisations (TSOs) and Supported Factories and Businesses (SFBs) - 11.8.1 In accordance with Welsh Government commitments policy set out in the current Wales Procurement Policy Statement (WPPS) and subsequent versions of this statement DHCW shall ensure that it provides opportunities for these organisations to quote or tender for its
+HEIW is not specifically listed in the Act. - 12.7.5 Public bodies need to make sure that when making their decisions they take into account the impact they could have on people living their lives in Wales in the future.
+The Act expects them to: - work together better - involve people reflecting the diversity of our communities - look to the long term as well as focusing on now - take action to try and stop problems getting worse or even stop them happening in the first place. - 12.7.6 HEIW is required to consider the Welsh Government Guidance on Ethical Procurement and the new Code of Practice on ethical employment in supply chains which commits public, private and third sector organisations to a set of actions that tackle illegal and unfair employment practices including blacklisting, modern slavery and living wage. - 12.7.7 HEIW shall make use of the tools developed by Value Wales in implementing the principles of the WBFGA 2015.
+HEIW shall benchmark its performance.
+For all contracts over £25,000, HEIW shall take account of social, economic and environmental issues when making procurement decisions using the Sustainable Risk Assessment Template (SRA). - 12.8 Small and Medium Sized Enterprises (SMEs), Third Sector Organisations (TSOs) and Supported Factories and Businesses

+(SFBs)

+12.8.1 In accordance with Welsh Government commitments policy set out in the current Wales Procurement Policy Statement (WPPS) and subsequent versions of this statement HEIW shall ensure that it provides opportunities for these organisations to quote or tender for its business.